mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 ![Add Layer](https://cloud.githubusercontent.com/assets/17283990/13902316/4b1c59a4-ee1a-11e5-8db0-1bd05aa323c4.png)

 Great.
-Now let's add one last bit of visual interest to the datapoints before finish up by adding uor map underlay.
+Now let's add one last bit of visual interest to the datapoints before finish up by adding our map underlay.
 In the dataset, UNOSAT sometimes changes the damage classification from one sensor group period to another.
 So, for example, a building that was classified as severely damaged in sensor group 1, might be classified as moderately damaged or destroyed in sensor group 2 based off of the new satelite image that UNOSAT is working off of.
 Let's have the size of the dots reflect whether or not damage increased or decreased since the prior period.
 Let's make a dot bigger if damage increased from a prior period and let's outline a dot with a white border if it decreased in damage from a prior period.

 Open the zipped Processing sketch **DisplayDatav04**.